jaidetree/idle-parens/resources/blog/2019-01-25-1-site-launch.md

 # Are you really _eccentric_?

 No. Probably not.
-It felt like a nice word to embody my love of programming, awkwardness, cats, atmospheric black metal, skulls, and occult imagery.
+It felt like a nice word to embody my awkwardness along with my love of programming, cats, atmospheric black metal, skulls, and occult imagery.